julianlam/feps/fep/fe34/fep-fe34.md

 - A `replies` collection is owned by the actor to which the post is attributed.
 - All pages of a collection are expected to be owned by the same actor.

+Anonymous objects are not supposed to have an owner.

 The owner of an object MUST be an actor.

 Identifier of an object and identifier of its owner MUST have the same origin.